eduardomartinsl/chuck.it/README.md

 ## Project Setup

+Clone the repo with
-Clone the repo, open the project in Android Studio, Sync Gradle and wait for it, hit "Run". **Done!**
+` git clone https://github.com/eduardomartinsl/chuck.it.git`, open the project in Android Studio, Sync Gradle and wait for it, hit "Run". **Done!**

 ## Architecture Overview